Pinal County Consumer Food Protection & Safety Program

 Pinal County Division of Environmental Health subscribes to the notion that the ultimate responsibility for food safety in our food facilities rests with the facility operator who must have a solid understanding of foodborne disease prevention in the food service setting as well as knowledge of proper food handling techniques and practices.
 We are a strong advocate for Active Managerial Control, a concept whose success rests on the implementation and supervision of food safety practices on the part of the facility operator to control known and identified risk factors in the facility’s food operations that might otherwise cause foodborne illness or injury.
 We promote Active Managerial Control of the known risk factors by our facility operators though education, collaboration and inspection activities.
 Successful control of these foodborne illness risk factors through Active Managerial Control will be directly related to the number of critical items identified during our normal food establishment inspection process.
 Food Establishment Ratings

-Upon completion of a routine inspection, Pinal County food establishments are given a rating based on the presence or absence of critical items noted during the inspection.
-It is our hope that in every case where we conduct an inspection of a food establishment, we will not identify any critical items and where we do find critical items, they are not repeated items from previous inspections and they are such that the identified deficiency can be corrected immediately.
+Upon completion of a routine inspection, Pinal County food establishments are given a rating based on the presence or absence of violations noted during the inspection.
 Our establishment rating system is based on the following:

-- The food establishment receives an Excellent (E) rating where no critical items are identified during the inspection.
+- The food establishment receives an Excellent (E) rating where no priority or priority foundation items observed out of compliance at time of inspection.

-- The food establishment receives a Satisfactory (S) where one or more critical items are noted during the inspection and the identified critical items are satisfactorily corrected immediately and prior to the conclusion of the inspection.
+- The food establishment receives a Satisfactory (S) where one or more priority or priority foundation items are observed out of compliance at time of inspection when all priority items are corrected at the time of inspection.

 Food Establishment Categorization & Inspection Frequency